ronancpl/HeavenMS/docs/feature_list.md

 * Fixed/added some missing packets for MoveEnvironment, summons and others.
 * Uncovered many Send/Recv opcodes throughout the source.
 * Reviewed many Java object aspects that needed concurrency protection.
+* Reviewed SQL data, eliminating duplicated entries on the tables.
 * Usage of HikariCP to improve the DB connection management.
 * Protected many flaws with login management system.
 * Heavily reviewed future task management inside the project.
 Way less trivial schedules are spawned now, relieving task overload on the TimerManager.